Remember having to write those boring and often pointless compare and contrast papers in school.

 Build A Relationship vs. Answer A Question

-One of the biggest differences between Facebook Ads and Google Adwords is the ability to build a relationship with the users.
+One of the biggest differences between Facebook Ads and Google Ads is the ability to build a relationship with the users.

-Google users are looking for quick answer to their questions.
+Google users are looking for a quick answer to their questions.

 If you can provide them with that information, then you may win their business, or capture a lead.